J3rryTran/ssa-kyuubi/README.md

 ### The list of module added and contributed:
 - OIDC Authentication - Trungtm8
 - Ranger Authorization - Hieunm29
-- Notebook and Python for notebook - Trungtm8
+- Notebook + Python packages into Spark engine - Trungtm8
+- Custom UI + reallocate resources at the user level - Khoa